 Employee satisfaction is closely tied to performance.
 When satisfaction levels rise, productivity, customer service, and profits tend to rise too.
 Employee turnover slows down and it becomes easier to recruit new talent.
 See how your team, leadership, and shareholders can benefit from a company culture that emphasizes employee satisfaction.

 Bob May had always been different.
-Small, weak, and slight as a child, he was regularly ridiculed, bullied, and made fun of.
+Small, weak, and slight, he was regularly ridiculed, bullied, and made fun of.
 He spent his whole childhood like that.

 Eventually he graduated from Dartmouth College in 1926 and married the love of his life, Evelyn.
 Together they had a beautiful daughter named Barbara.

 Bob became a copywriter for Chicago-based Montgomery Ward.
 It was the Great Depression, and they led a modest, but meaningful life.
 Then everything changed.